boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 Also, the argument could be made for buying additional frames and cabins to display more of the DAO's assets.

-In order to get more apes framed early on, the DAO will likely need to get more SOCIETY token on secondary (Minswap), once official liquidity is provided, in order to secure additional frames.
+In order to get more apes framed early on, the DAO will likely need to get more $SOCIETY token on secondary (Minswap), once official liquidity is provided, in order to secure additional frames.
 1 Frame per Ape is needed, plus 1 frame per Non-Ape NFT that the DAO wants to stake in its cabins.
 The frames also can be upgraded up to 7 levels.
 Each level provides higher $SOCIETY staking yield.

 **How can the BossDAO participate in the Ape Society $SOCIETY economy?**

-Boss DAO will earn SOCIETY token by staking apes in frames within cabins.
-Items created by Craftsmen, or looted by military can also be sold for SOCIETY.
-Frames earn society whether they hold Ape NFTs or non-Ape NFTs, but more SOCIETY will be earned if apes are in the frames.
-Non-Ape NFTs just get the base frame SOCIETY reward.
+Boss DAO will earn $SOCIETY token by staking apes in frames within cabins.
+Items created by Craftsmen, or looted by military can also be sold for $SOCIETY.
+Frames earn society whether they hold Ape NFTs or non-Ape NFTs, but more $SOCIETY will be earned if apes are in the frames.
+Non-Ape NFTs just get the base frame $SOCIETY reward.
 Society token can be used for the following purposes:

 * purchase frames, which are needed to stake apes.
-Upgrade frames to earn higher SOCIETY rewards.
+Upgrade frames to earn higher $SOCIETY rewards.
 * used to buy furniture/items for Cabins on the marketplace Ape Society is building for Cabins.
 * exchange for ADA on the Minswap DEX (once official liquidity pool is up, not up yet), to grow the treasury

-**Reasons to be bullish on the value of SOCIETY token**
+**Reasons to be bullish on the value of $SOCIETY token**
-* SOCIETY is deflationary.
+* $SOCIETY is deflationary.
 * it will be required to buy frames and items/furniture for cabins, hence there will always be demand for it as long as the community continues to have a use for it.
-* All SOCIETY used to purchase frames is burned.
+* All $SOCIETY used to purchase frames is burned.
-* 1% of all marketplace purchases in SOCIETY are burned.
+* 1% of all marketplace purchases in $SOCIETY are burned.
 * Total supply is only 700 million

 **How long will treasury funds be vested in the assets proposed?**

-No reason to sell apes, but the DAO could consider selling SOCIETY token for ADA on the Minswap DEX after all cabins are furnished and frames are purchased and upgraded.
+No reason to sell apes, but the DAO could consider selling $SOCIETY token for ADA on the Minswap DEX after all cabins are furnished and frames are purchased and upgraded.

 **When should the vote on this proposal be held?**